 Intravascular Ultrasound (IVUS)

 Cardiac Intravascular Ultrasound (IVUS) is an advanced imaging technique that provides a detailed view of the inside of your heart’s arteries.
 Unlike traditional angiography, which shows only the outline of blood vessels, IVUS uses high-frequency sound waves to reveal the artery’s inner structure.
 This helps cardiologists assess plaque buildup, vessel size, and blockage severity with remarkable accuracy.
-The Cardiac Intravascular Ultrasound plays a crucial role in diagnosing complex heart conditions and planning precise treatments like angioplasty or stent placement.
+Cardiac Intravascular Ultrasound plays a crucial role in diagnosing complex heart conditions and planning precise treatments like angioplasty or stent placement.

 What is Intravascular Ultrasound (IVUS)?